Egyptian court sentences 3 Al Jazeera journalists to prison

 Speaking on Al Jazeera in reaction to Saturday's verdict, Greste said he was shocked at the scale of the sentence.
 "Words really don't do justice," he said.
 "To be given three-year sentences is outrageous.
 It is just devastating for me."

-Fahmy and Mohamed, who had been released on bail in February after over a year in jail, were taken back into custody after the verdict, according to Fahmy's wife Marwa Omara.
+Fahmy and Mohamed, who were released on bail in February after over a year in jail, were taken back into custody after the verdict, according to Fahmy's wife, Marwa Omara.
 She was in tears after the sentences were read out.

 APPEAL PLANNED